Hybrid Models for Natural Language Reasoning: The Case of Syllogistic Logic: Neuro-Symbolic Reasoning Framework

-To construct a hybrid model, we employed the same algorithms described in Section \ref{sec:symbolic_component}; however, the search processes are guided by inputs generated by the assistants (neural models).
-In the case of Algorithm \ref{alg2:derive}, rather than exhaustively exploring all formulas derivable from the knowledge base $\KB$, the hybrid model restricts its search to a subset $\NP \subseteq \KB$ which is predicted by the \emph{premise selection} assistant.
-Similarly, in Algorithm \ref{alg3:pbc} (line 3), the search for contradictory formula pairs $(F, \overline{F})$ is initiated using candidates suggested by the \emph{proof by contradiction} assistant.

-We investigated three variants of hybrid models, each incorporating neural components trained under different generalization regimes---namely, overall, compositional, and recursive--- and evaluated their performance relative to a purely symbolic baseline to assess the impact of the neural assistants.
+We investigated three variants of hybrid models, each incorporating neural components trained under different generalization regimes---namely, overall, compositional, and recursive---and evaluated their performance relative to a purely symbolic baseline to assess the impact of the neural assistants.

-\paragraph{Data Distribution} We randomly selected just over 2000 samples from 30 distinct knowledge bases within the test dataset.
+\paragraph{Sampling Procedure} We randomly selected just over 2000 samples from 30 distinct knowledge bases within the test dataset.
 From each knowledge base, we selected 10 syllogisms of each type, comprising 5 instances featuring longer \emph{A-chains} and 5 with shorter \emph{A-chains}.
 To ensure a sufficient level of inference complexity, we excluded trivial proofs by retaining only those syllogisms in which the \emph{A-chains} length is greater than or equal to 2.

-\paragraph{Evaluation Methodology} To assess the efficiency of the hybrid models, we measured the number of steps required to complete the proof of a valid hypothesis, where each step corresponds to a single invocation of the recursive function \textsc{derive} by the prover.
+\paragraph{Symbolic vs. Hybrid Evaluation} To compare the efficiency of symbolic and hybrid models, we measured the number of steps required to complete the proof of a valid hypothesis, where each step corresponds to a single invocation of the recursive function \textsc{drv} by the prover.
 Due to the non-deterministic nature of the symbolic component, each experiment is executed five times for each model configuration.
 Moreover, we use logarithmic notation and the geometric mean---due to the potentially wide variability--- to represent step counts (see Figure \ref{fig:t5_hm_mean_sd}).

 On average, the symbolic model requires approximately $10^{5.7}$ steps to complete a proof.
 In contrast, hybrid models require substantially fewer steps.
 In particular, models incorporating overall and recursive neural assistants, exhibit comparable performance, and they need only around $10^{2.4}$ steps across both LLM architectures.
 This corresponds to a reduction of approximately three orders of magnitude.
 Hybrid configurations assisted by compositional models require slightly more steps, approximately $10^{2.7}$ for the GPT-based model and $10^{3.1}$ for the T5-based model.
 This outcome is not unexpected, as they exhibit a drop in accuracy relative to their overall and recursive counterparts.
 However, their use in hybrid configurations does not result in a significant increase in derivation steps, indicating robustness when assisting the prover.